-The Court's order issued pursuant to Rule 1.A.(1) shall state a deadline for completion of the conference which shall be not more than 150 days after issuance of the Court's order, unless extended by the Court.
+The Court's order issued pursuant to Rule l.A.(l) shall state a deadline for completion of the conference which shall be not more than 150 days after issuance of the Court's order, unless extended by the Court.
 The mediator shall set a date and time for the conference pursuant to Rule 6.B.(5).